atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 The wishes in this speech, warmly, and with the most apparent sincerity, with a modest diffidence, at the same time, delivered, awakened every soft fcnsation in her heart; and her strong
 * ^
 emotions were visible in every feature of her face.
 She now regretted, truly regretted her having refused Such a man,, and still more forcibly felt her folly, as. she had suffered fo severely, in consequence of her refusal.
-Tears for a while choked her utterance — As soon as she could Speak, she made her generous lover the most gratesul acknpw -- vol. II K ledgements
+Tears for a while choked her utterance --As soon as she could Speak, she made her generous lover the most gratesul acknpw -- vol. II K ledgements
 .TI
 f
 \
 194
 ledgements for his esteem and affedliofl for her, and discovered So much contrition, that it’excited the tenderest transports in his breast.
-Snatching her hand, nnd pressing it with ardour to his bosom, he exclaimed — st I shall yet be
+Snatching her hand, nnd pressing it with ardour to his bosom, he exclaimed --st I shall yet be

 happy then
 I wanted nothing in the